 To which the judge would calmly reply, “We’ve already established that.
 We’re just arguing about the price.”

-Paul recommended a great saying.
-“Jesus came into the world to save sinners.
+Paulus recommended a great saying.
+“Yeshua came into the world to save sinners.
 Of whom I am the worst.”

 Talking about people like Hitler makes us feel better about our own evil - our own sins.